Wooly-AI/docs/docs/Quick Start/Running The Wooly Controller.md

 This is where you can see all the groups that exist for the GPU Nodes runing WoolyAI Servers.

+### Connecting your WoolyAI Servers and Clients

+Once the WoolyAI Controller is running, you can connect your WoolyAI Server and Client to it.
+This is done by modifying both the Server and Client configs with the Controller URL restarting the containers.

+#### Server Config

+In the server config, you'll set the `Controller integration` values like `CONTROLLER_NATS_URL`, `NODE_NAME`, etc.

+#### Client Config

+The client config is much easier.
+You'll simply set `CONTROLLER_URL` and any other required values in the same section.

+Once restarted, check the `docker logs` command for both Server and Client and make sure they were able to communicate.

 ## FAQ

 - There is no need to go into the container.